jared-bloomer/KW4JLB-AREDN/README.md

 * Postfix/Dovecot/Squirrelmail
   * This is a bare bones configuration.
 More advanced configuration may be needed.
+  * See the `scripts` directory for tools to add and delete mailboxes
   * To run this playbook run `ansible-playbook install_email.yml`

 ### File Sharing Programs